- Craig most likely had a parent, grandparent, or great-grandparent who was 100% British & Irish. This person was likely born between 1860 and 1920.

-When you connect with a close family member, your family member’s genetic information also tells us more about you.
-If you have a biological parent or child who is also a 23andMe user, you can improve your Ancestry Composition report by connecting with them through the Share and Compare tool.
+If you have a biological parent who is also a 23andMe user, you can improve your Ancestry Composition report by connecting with them through the Share and Compare tool.
 For more information about connecting, see the How sharing works information page.

 If you and your parent or child have profiles under the same 23andMe account, then your profiles will be connected automatically, and you won’t have to connect manually through Share and Compare.

-How will my Ancestry Composition change if I connect with a parent or child?
+How will my Ancestry Composition change if I connect with a parent?

-When you connect with a biological parent or a child through the Share and Compare tool, your Ancestry Composition will receive the following updates:
+When you connect with a biological parent through the Share and Compare tool, your Ancestry Composition will receive the following updates:

-- We will use the additional information we learn from your family member’s DNA to improve the resolution of your Ancestry Composition, so you may see slight changes in your Ancestry Composition results.
+- We will use the additional information we learn from your parents' DNA to improve the resolution of your Ancestry Composition, so you may see slight changes in your Ancestry Composition results.

 - If you connect with one or both of your parents, the Parental Inheritance section in your Ancestry Composition report will become active.
 You will be able to see the proportions of each ancestry that you inherited from each parent.

-To learn more about how your Ancestry Composition changes when you connect with a parent or a child, read our article on The Phasing Process.
+To learn more about how your Ancestry Composition changes when you connect with a parent, read our article on The Phasing Process.